 Thus it will become increasingly hard for a high-touch, top-down sales approach to overcome the stigma of a badly-received product.

 To put it bluntly, concentrate first on making your product lovable.
 It’s the best way to win in a world crowded by software startups, many of which have seemingly similar product offerings.
 In this world, you differentiate yourself from, and pull ahead of, your competitors by having the product with the most widespread positive online sentiment.

 You’re probably familiar with some products that have a great exponent.
 The near-ubiquitous Slack, for example, has (largely) eschewed the top-down sales approach by delighting their everyday users with an experience that feels intuitive, polished, and complete.
-As a result, Slack has outperformed its closest competitors for over a year in social media hype with only a tiny investment in paid marketing.
+As a result, Slack has outperformed its closest competitors in social media hype with only a tiny investment in paid marketing.

 GitHub follows this path as well, relying on some of the most discerning customers on earth — software developers — to use, love, and evangelize their product to colleagues and managers.
 According to co-founder PJ Hyett, “The first (and most important) thing we have going for us is a product that sells itself.”
 This attention to building a product people “just want to use” has placed them as the leading co-development platform in the world — without the need for a traditional sales team.

 Here's the Message I Hope You Take From This

 Regardless of whether your customer acquisition strategy is sales-heavy/high-touch or marketing-heavy/self-service, the primary differentiator will be the actual customer experience of using your product.
 This is why today's most innovative companies are prioritizing experience and operationalizing ways to optimize it cross-organizationally—to build the kind of products that delight their users ... and win.

 Updated May 2, 2019.
 Originally published May 26, 2016.